Os Grandes Portugueses: Format

 The series started in October 2006, with each episode featuring small groups of candidates considered amongst the Greatest Portuguese.
 Based on voting results, the list of 10 most voted-for personalities were revealed on 14 January 2007, in alphabetical order.
 All of the 10 finalists were deceased.
 The ten finalists were then featured in individual documentary episodes, followed by a second round of voting within these top ten.
 On 25 March the voting results for the final 10, and the full list of 100, was announced.

-Summary of results
+Results

 There are 19 women in the final list of the top 100 Greatest Portuguese, with singer and actress Amália Rodrigues rating the highest, at number 14.
 The list included 33 then-living persons, with former president and prime minister Mário Soares rating the highest, at number 12.
 A total of 66 on the list (including the 33 then-living) are predominantly 20th century figures.
 Of the 100 candidates presented in the opening programs, the only (likely) fictional person was Brites de Almeida, a baker who legend says killed six Castilian soldiers during the 1335 Battle of Aljubarrota, a battle in which Portuguese independence was confirmed; she appeared at number 51 when the final list was released.